JBlond/twig-trans/README.md

 This extension enables Twig templates to use `|trans` and `{% trans %}` + `{% endtrans %}` again

-## Changes in 1.2
+## Changes in 1.2.1

-Now at least PHP 8 is required.
+Now at least PHP 8.1 is required like Twig itself.

 ## Install